brand positioning template

 photo by RF Studio on Pexels

-A scalable startup focuses on growth and profit.
-As they aim for the largest growth and rapid expansion.
-For maximum growth, they also rely on outside investors, i.e., venture capitalists for funding.
-As that will help expand the startup from being a small business into a leading large company.
-Scalable startups are dependent on ideas that will thrive in the market and are in demand.
+A scalable startup focuses on growth and profit as it aims for the largest growth and rapid expansion.
+For maximum growth, they also rely on outside investors, i.e., venture capitalists, for funding.
+This will help expand the startup from being a small business into a leading large company.
+Scalable startups depend on ideas that will thrive in the market and are in demand.

 A scalable start-up is mostly technology-focused.
-Hence, the entrepreneurs work to have a business plan that will create market demand.
+Hence, entrepreneurs work to create a business plan that will create market demand.
 Make people interested, especially the investors, i.e., the venture capital investors.

 3.2.1 Some Aspects Of Scalable Start-Ups Are

-A good team that is diverse in all areas so that the business can expand and be durable is important.
-For scalable start-ups, it is not important to spend a large amount of resources on marketing to get customers.
+A diverse team in all areas so that the business can expand and be durable is important.
+For scalable start-ups, spending a large amount of resources on marketing to get customers is not important.
 Instead, the quality and utility of the product and innovation should be your top priorities as an entrepreneur.

-One thing these entrepreneurs have in common with any big established company that dominated the market share is, that they all started small.
-By having offices in garages, homes, and whatnot.
+One thing these entrepreneurs have in common with any big, established company that dominates the market share is that they all started small by having offices in garages, homes, and whatnot.
 Now, they are part of Large Company Entrepreneurship.

 3.3.
 Large Company Entrepreneurship